 Vitamins are a group of substances that are essential and needed for normal cells function, growth and development of body organs and overall sound health.
 There are 13 vitamins that are essential for proper body function.
 These vitamins are so vital to good health, and they include Vitamin A, Vitamin B1 (thiamine), Vitamin B2 (riboflavin), Vitamin B3 (niacin), Vitamin B5 (Pantothenic acid), Vitamin B6, Vitamin B7 (Biotin), Folate (folic acid and B9), Vitamin B12 (cyanocobalamin), Vitamin C, Vitamin D, Vitamin E, and Vitamin K. These Vitamins are grouped into two categories namely Fat-soluble vitamins (this include Vitamins A, D, E, and K) which are stored in the body’s fatty tissue and Water-soluble vitamins (the remaining nine vitamins).
 It is important to understand the roles and functions of each of the above-stated vitamins in the body but in this article, the role of Vitamin E shall be discussed and how it can help to slow down or delay the progression of Alzheimer’s.

 Alzheimer’s disease (AD) is a neurodegenerative disorder that is associated with aging and characterized by progressive memory loss and cognitive deterioration.
 Alzheimer’s Disease is a debilitating disease that affects the elderly people mostly in their dotage stage.
 Pre-senility actually begins around age 40s and 50s which eventually progresses to dementia and total senility, or helplessness within the age 65 and 85.
 Dementia describes a loss of mental ability associated with the gradual death of brain cells which makes the total brain size shrinks because the tissue has fewer nerve cells and connections.
-Alzheimer’s is the most common form of dementia that causes problems with memory, thinking and behavior which eventually interferes with everyday activities.
+Alzheimer’s is the most common form of dementia that causes problems with memory, thinking and behaviour which eventually interferes with everyday activities.

 The symptoms may include memory loss that disrupts daily life activities, unable to plan and solve a problem, time and place confusion, having difficulty completing common or routine tasks, unarticulated speech, misplacing items, social withdraw, poor judgment and mood/emotion changes.